 Dates & Requirements

 All new international undergraduate and graduate students in F-1 and J-1 immigration status are required to attend the International Student Orientation program before beginning classes at Georgetown.
 Graduate students are encouraged to attend all sessions, in addition to two mandatory sessions on immigration compliance and cultural and academic adjustment.
-Undergraduate students are required to attend all orientation sessions.
+Undergraduate students are required to attend all orientation sessions on Friday, August 25th.

 Graduate degree & graduate exchange students:

 Monday & Tuesday, August 21st & 22nd 2017